AqwamCreates/DataPredict/docs/API/Models/MachineLearningBaseModel.md

 Set the model parameters to the base model.

 ```
-MachineLearningBaseModel:setModelParameters(ModelParameters: ModelParametersObject)
+MachineLearningBaseModel:setModelParameters(ModelParameters: ModelParametersMatrix)
 ```

 #### Parameters
-* ModelParameters: Model parameters to be given to the base model.
+* ModelParameters: A matrix containing model parameters to be given to the base model.

 ### clearModelParameters()